joaobarreira05/SecureShare/README.md

 ## Configuration

 The application is configured via the `.env` file.
+Feel free to modify the variables in said file to change the configuration of the application.

 | Variable | Description |
 | :--- | :--- |